swamp-lang/website/content/idioms/_index.md

 > Functions should be simple to call and easy to read.

 Functions with many parameters are confusing: the order is easy to mix up, the meaning of each argument is unclear, and the code becomes harder to maintain.

 There's also a **performance cost**:

 - Each parameter must be stored to a temporary register, moved into ABI order, and sometimes copied back for scalars.

 - On many platforms, when the number of parameters grows, extra ones must be spilled to the stack, introducing memory traffic and alignment adjustments.

 - With a ready struct, the overhead is minimal --- just passing the pointer to the struct.

 Instead, if you must have more than four arguments, group related values into a named or anonymous struct and pass that as a single argument.
 This improves readability, makes the code self-documenting, and lets you extend later without breaking call sites.

+Note that if some fields are mutable and some are not, you need to create two different structs.
+Unfortunately there is currently a bug where you need to set storage for those fields, but that will change in the future.

 Functions with many parameters are harder to use correctly.
 Research suggests developers struggle with more than four parameters [RamaKak2013], and psychology shows that people can juggle around four items in working memory [Cowan2010].

-Avoid:
+**Avoid:**

 ```swamp
 fn draw_avatar(x: Int, y: Int, rotation: Float, scale: Float, opacity: Float, avatar: Avatar) {